An International Fish of Mystery

 Matt Craig is a research scientist at the Southwest Fisheries Science Center.
 He earned is Ph.D. from Scripps Institution of Oceanography in 2005.
 After his post-doctoral work at the Hawaii Institute of Marine Biology, Matt served as Associate Professor at the University of Puerto Rico, followed by a post as a Visiting Scientist at the J. Craig Venter Institute prior to his NMFS service.
 Matt’s research focuses on the systematics, conservation, and management of marine fishes.

 Mark Helvey had a 30-year career with NOAA’s National Marine Fisheries Service (NMFS), covering fishery, natural resource damage, and habitat programs.
 He served as the last Assistant Regional Administrator for Sustainable Fisheries with the NMFS Southwest Region, representing the agency on highly migratory and coastal pelagic species.
 He participated as a member of U.S. delegations to the Inter-American Tropical Tuna Commission, the Western-Central Pacific Fisheries Commission, the Northern Committee, the International Scientific Committee, and the U.S.-Canada Albacore Treaty.
 Prior to joining NMFS in 1985, Helvey was a research associate at Occidental College where he examined fish interactions with southern California offshore water intake structures.
-He holds B.S. and M.S. degrees from the University of California, Santa Barbara and the University of Arizona, respectively, and a M.B.A. degree from California State University, Long Beach.
+He holds both a Bachelor of Science and Master of Science from the University of California, Santa Barbara and the University of Arizona, respectively, and a Master’s in Business Administration California State University, Long Beach.
 His present interests revolve around seeking sustainable fishing opportunities for U.S. harvesters and producers.